Have a question?

 The Vedanta Seminary consists of two years of rigorous training in Vedanta (Upanisads, Bhagavad Gita, Sankara Bhashya, Prakarana Granthas), Sanskrit, Pujas, and Vedic Chanting.
 He studied under the guidance of Pujya Swami Tejomayananda and the tutelage of Swami Advayananda and Swami Sharadananda.
 After his graduation, Br.
 Ved Chaitanya received initiation as a Brahmachari and was posted as the Vedanta teacher at Chinmaya Mission, Navi Mumbai Centre.
 There he taught Vedanta and Sanskrit classes and guided the children and youth’s educational classes and elders’ Vedanta study classes.

+In 2017, Br.
+Ved Chaitanya was posted to CIF and has been teaching Vedantic scriptures and lesson course.
+He earned an MA in Sanskrit studies in 2021 and is enrolled in a PhD program in Advaita Vedanta.
 Being a versatile orator, Br.
 Ved Chaitanya conducts Vedanta classes, Sanskrit instruction, and workshops for youth.
 He embodies all that he teaches and has rendered spiritual care to many who come to him for spiritual guidance.
-He is fluent in English, Hindi, Marathi and Sanskrit.

 FAQs